Get a quote

 Protecting your home in a disaster

 One of the worst feelings a homeowner can have is finding out that damage to their home is not covered by their policy.
-Protecting your home starts with understanding the ins and outs of your policy – and shoring it up with additional insurance, if necessary.
+Protecting your home starts with understanding the ins and outs of your policy – and shoring it up with catastrophe coverage, if necessary.

-And then there’s the importance of prevention: even the best insurance in the world can’t prevent bad things from happening – and in the case of natural disasters, neither can you.
+And then prevention is important: even the best insurance in the world can’t prevent bad things from happening – and in the case of natural disasters, neither can you.
 But you can take steps today to make your home safer and more resilient for the events most likely to affect you.